Anchor Down and Explore: The Best Land Visits During Our 15-Day Liveaboard

 Tagus Cove

-We will return by the same path for a dinghy ride along a shoreline full of marine wildlife.
-Here, we will admire a variety of seabirds, such as blue-footed booby, brown noddy, terns, flightless cormorant and Galapagos penguins.
-The Galapagos penguins are only 1.4 ft. tall (35 cm) and are the only penguin species in the world living in the northern hemisphere, that is, along the Equator.
+After the hike, we'll return along the same trail to begin a dinghy ride along a coastline teeming with marine life.
+This excursion offers a chance to observe various seabirds, including the blue-footed booby, brown noddy, terns, flightless cormorant, and the unique Galapagos penguins.
+These penguins, measuring just 1.4 feet (35 cm) in height, are notable for being the only penguin species residing in the northern hemisphere, specifically along the Equator.

 Bartolome